georgespingos/li-ppt-gt/md/git-presentation.md

 ## Definitions...

 ###Commit

-A snapshot of your working tree at a certain point in time, identified by a revision number.
+A snapshot of your working tree at a certain point in time

 --------------